Can Chromebooks be managed with MEM?

 As MAM-WE seems to be functioning on ChromeOS, we can utilize the full functionality for it.
 Things like doing a selective wipe to remove the corporate data that is lingering on personal devices of an employee is all included in the possibilities.

 While it’s nice to see that MEM has partial (unofficial) support for Chromebooks, they still have their work cut out for them.
 Other platforms such as VMWare’s Workspace One have MDM support for managing ChromeOS built-in.

-With the partial support for MAM-WE, you can secure your corporate data on these devices but the experience and capabilities leave a lot to be desired.
+With the unofficial support for MAM-WE, you can secure your corporate data on these devices but the experience and capabilities leave a lot to be desired.

 Try adding “org.chromium.arc.ime” to the approved keyboard list.

 That worked for me.

 That does the trick!
 Thanks a lot, I have updated the blog.